-The first equation implies that the zero set of $F_\alpha$ is mapped bijectively onto the zero set of $F_{\alpha'}$.
+This equation implies that the zero set of $F_\alpha$ is mapped bijectively onto the zero set of $F_{\alpha'}$.
 However, it is easy to realize that the zero set of $F_\alpha$ transformed by any diffeomorphism still encodes the full information about $\alpha$.
-Hence $\alpha=\alpha'$.
-It follows from the second of the above equations that
+Hence $\alpha=\alpha'$ and $F_\alpha=F_{\alpha'}$.
+It follows from \eqref{E-F} that